wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/enhance-power-virtual-agent-bots/includes/3-agent-handoff.md

 To facilitate the transfer of a conversation to an agent, you will need to configure the bot to send the conversation to a specific Omnichannel for Customer Service instance.
 Only published bots can be used to ensure that the end-to-end capabilities work as expected.
 Make sure that you have [published your bot](https://docs.microsoft.com/power-virtual-agents/getting-started-deploy/?azure-portal=true) prior to validating the integrated experience.

-When you create the connection between Power Virtual Agents and Omichannel for Customer Service, a Microsoft Azure Active Directory (Azure AD) application registration is used to call the bot.
-Creating the application registration is done on the [Azure Portal](https://portal.azure.com/?azure-portal=true).
+When you create the connection between Power Virtual Agents and Omnichannel for Customer Service, a Microsoft Azure Active Directory (Azure AD) application registration is used to call the bot.
+Creating the application registration is done on the [Azure portal](https://portal.azure.com/?azure-portal=true).
 You can register your apps by going to Azure Active Directory and creating a new registration under **App registrations**.

 Three primary areas that can be defined when you create the application registration are: